replit-archive/jq-console/README.md

 ###jqconsole.Prompt
 Asks user for input.
 If another input or prompt operation is currently underway
 the new prompt operation is enqueued and will be called when the current
 peration and all previously enqueued operations finish.
-Takes three arguments:
+Takes four arguments:

   * __bool__ *history_enabled*: Whether this input should use history.
 If true,
     the user can select the input from history, and their input will also be